Mon-Fri 10-9 / Sat-Sun 9-9(804) 714 7932GetAMassage@NimbusMassage.com1719 W Main St. Richmond, VA 23220

 Help for muscular, nerve, fascial, or joint pain.

 Have you recently pulled a muscle doing something “stupid?”

 Overdone it with exercise or other physical activity?
 Did you wake up with a crick in your neck?
 Do you feel tight or sore from time to time and you can’t quite pinpoint it?
 A targeted therapeutic massage designed to target soft tissue injury can help get you back to better.
-In other words, a massage for pain relief.

 If you have a recent onset or recurring mild to moderate general muscular tension and pain, massage can often make you feel much better.
 Depending on your individual case a short series of sessions may be optimal.
 Massage can also help improve pain related to fascial restriction, some types of nerve pain, and certain joint pains.

 Generally speaking, your therapist will communicate with you more during a massage to target a specific muscle pain or injury than during a relaxation massage.
 To work effectively, your therapist may ask you for frequent feedback during the session.
 Be prepared to have at least some communication during the session, even if you zone out into a relaxation session after working through your problem area.